 Executive Director of the Honey and Pollination Center at the University of California at Davis.
 Harris has developed a unique specialty in determining descriptive flavours in honey.
 She offer courses in sensory determination of honey and mead.

 Pedersen is a fifth-generation beekeeper whose family runs Pedersen Apiaries in Saskatchewan.
 Operating a small commercial apiary, the family has successfully learned to winter hives outdoors in single boxes.
 Pedersen also selectively breeds high-quality queens for use in her operation.
 Her pragmatic, low-key advice will be appreciated by both hobbyist and commercial beekeepers.

 Suddes runs Roberts Creek Honey on the Sunshine Coast, a small-scale commercial apiary.
-She’s also president of the Sunshine Coast Beekeeping Association.
+She’s also past-president of the Sunshine Coast Beekeeping Association.
 She has many small and large pragmatic ideas to share.
 She’s also a budding mead-maker with goals to tap into the very young B.C. mead industry.